davquar/pnd-homeworks/ACME_29_a1_report.md

 # do not resolve addresses with /etc/resolv.conf
 no-resolv
 ```
+NOTE:
+- the `/etc/hosts.acme29-dc.lan` file containts a list of both ipv4 and ipv6 for each host within the Acme network.

-The routers send DNS data via DHCPv4 and Router Advertisements.
+- The routers send DNS info via DHCPv4 and Router Advertisements.

 ## 6. Evaluation of the security policy

 We refined and syntesized the security policy to implement, in order to minimize the rules and generalize them.
 The policies needed to be evaluated as a whole to fully understand the big picture; for example:

-- "All the services provided by the hosts in the Intenral server network have to be accessible only by the Client network and the DMZ hosts."
+- "All the services provided by the hosts in the Internal server network have to be accessible only by the Client network and the DMZ hosts."
 - "All the hosts (but the Client network hosts) have to use the syslog service on the Log server (syslog)"

 These two rules ultimately mean that only the DMZ hosts can access the syslog.